 For hanging feeders, place the baffle above the feeder, making sure the feeder is place 8" away from a jumping platform.

 Try placing your feeders on a thin, horizontal wire attached between 2 points.
 Keep squirrels from walking on the wire by covering it with plastic PVC pipe.
 The tubing will spin as the squirrel tries to walk on it.
 You may need to change the location of your feeders a few times before finding that ideal location or you may have to trim a few branches that they are using as launch pads.
 There are a few foods that squirrels usually will not eat.
-Safflower, thistle, plain suet or our Attractor plugs for our Woodpecker Logs.
-Place safflower in feeders that cannot be squirrel-proofed or that squirrels could destroy.
+Safflower, NutraSaff thistle, Hot Pepper Suet cakes, plain suet or our Attractor plugs for our Woodpecker Logs.
+Place safflowers in feeders that cannot be squirrel-proofed or that squirrels could destroy.
+Do Not Mix.

 Deliver an Electric Shock as training

 Squirrel and Raccoon proof bird feeder!
 The Wild Bill's feeder delivers an electric shock when a squirrel or raccoon attempts to feed.
 The "Stinger" trains the squirrels not to feed from this feeder.
 They do learn!
 Birds love this bird feeder including cardinals.
-Uses am9 volt battery.
+Uses a 9 volt battery.

 This Squirrel Buster Feeder uses a cage surrounding the seed reservoir to keep squirrels and larger birds at bay.
 The cage is weight sensitive, and when animals over four ounces such as: squirrels, jays, or grackles rest on the perch, the shroud drops down over the seed port so they cannot reach the seed.
 Cardinals will feed from this bird feeder.Attracting Orioles